AbhinayMalikireddy/Swiggy-Analytics/README.md

 #### Sales Trends:

-- The company sales peaked in January 2018 with orders 10640 totaling 43M monthly revenue.
-In 2020 sales are dropped because pandemic and it changes all customer behavior on online food delivers.
+- January 2018 marked the company’s best performance, with 10,640 orders generating ₹43M in monthly revenue.
+However, sales dropped significantly in 2020 as the pandemic shifted customer behavior and disrupted the online food delivery market.
-- Ending in 2018 October declined revenue but orders are maintaining around 10k, from January 2019 to December 2019 both orders and revenue declined, down 14% and 18% respectively.
+- Despite a decline in revenue toward October 2018, the company managed to maintain order volume at around 10,000 orders, showing strong customer retention.
+But from January to December 2019, both orders and revenue consistently decreased orders dropped by 14% and revenue declined by 18%.
-- Revenue and orders hit a company lifetime low in June 2020 and full year 2020 has low orders and revenue because of lockdown for covid-19.
+- June 2020 recorded the lowest revenue and order volume in the company’s history, and the entire year of 2020 remained weak due to nationwide COVID-19 lockdowns and restricted movement.
-- In August 2019 started dropped and continued to June 2020, but before August 2019 may revenue dropped but maintained consistency in orders.
+- The downward trend that began in August 2019 continued through June 2020.
+Prior to August 2019, revenue had already started to decline, but order volume remained fairly stable, indicating early signs of customer value drop despite steady demand.
 <img width="804" height="333" alt="image" src="https://github.com/user-attachments/assets/d530434f-fef7-42d9-96b2-8fcb71e85a78" />

 #### Regional Comparsions:

-- Below bar chart represent the top 5 city using revenue.
+- The bar chart represents the top 5 cities ranked by revenue.
-- Clearly Tirupati is dominating by revenue and Bangalore having highest restaurants than Tirupati, Even Bangalore having higest restaurants but still it not making revenue.
+- Tirupati clearly dominates in revenue.
+Although Bangalore has a higher number of restaurants than Tirupati, it still does not generate comparable revenue.
-- Other city are having very low revenue compare to top 5 city, In 2018 and 2019 Tirupati is dominating in revenue even less restaurants in Tirupati because it is a tourism place in Andhra Pradesh.
+- Other cities generate significantly lower revenue compared to the top-performing cities.
+In both 2018 and 2019, Tirupati leads in revenue despite having fewer restaurants, likely due to its strong tourism-driven demand in Andhra Pradesh.
-- In Bareilly and Sultanpur both from Uttar Pradesh are leading top 1 position in 2017 and 2020.
-Bareilly having higest restaurants count compare to the Sultanpur.
+- Bareilly and Sultanpur, both located in Uttar Pradesh, ranked as the top cities in 2017 and 2020.
+Among these two, Bareilly has a higher restaurant count compared to Sultanpur.

 <img width="552" height="231" alt="image" src="https://github.com/user-attachments/assets/5b7dda5b-a0eb-4657-b7dc-37c71d3c247e" />